FAQ of the Info Service CenterNadine Hermanns

 You can find detailed information about the application process and contact information for some of the preparatory colleges in Germany on the website Studienkollegs.
 If you have additional questions about this topic, please contact the preparatory college of your choosing.

 What language skills do I need for Bachelor’s studies as an international student?

 All Bachelor courses of study at RWTH Aachen are taught in German.
 For this reason you must provide documentation of the necessary German skills.
 In case you are applying for a restricted course with a NC, you have to provide the proof of your language skills in the application.
 In case you are applying for a non-restricted course of study with no NC, the language certificate is not compulsory at the time of the application, however, it has to be presented in original on the enrollment day at the latest.
 You can read which certificates are accepted on the page Language Skills for Bachelor and Staatsexamen.

 How can I learn German at RWTH?

 The RWTH Language Center offers German courses that prepare you for studies.
 Please refer to the Language Center website for current information about courses and the registration process.
-Under certain conditions participants in the German courses can be enrolled as students at RWTH Aachen while taking the German course.
+Under certain conditions participants in the German courses can be enrolled at RWTH Aachen while taking the German course.
 You can find additional information on the page Application German Language Course.

 Where can I have my documents/certificates translated?